Parent and Student Resources

 Is your child interested in or decided to be a part of the Spelling Bee?
-Below you'll find information and resources to help any Spelling Bee Contestant.
+Check out these resources.

 - Frequently asked questions

 - Fun Facts about the Scripps National Spelling Bee

 The National Spelling Bee takes place in May.
 But the Scripps Howard National Spelling Bee actually starts months before, as, every year, competition is narrowed at school, local, and regional events.